Akhil-Suresh/golearn/doc/ArraysAndSlices.md

 ```

-Unlike arrays slices are reference type data.
+    UNLIKE ARRAY SLICES ARE REFERENCE TYPES.

 Which means if we assign a slice to another both will point to same underlying data.

 ```go
 package main